I’m eating better, sleeping better and working better. Working out is a huge stress reliever for me.

 Working 16-hour days, he could feel himself being sucked into a lifestyle of sacrificing sleep, not exercising and turning to comfort foods.

 He had seen where this was heading, so he started working out back in 2019 with the goal of getting abs and losing 20lbs.

-Training on his own, he lost some weight – but a worrying episode where he blacked out set him back to square one, and he regained all the lost weight.
+He lost some weight training on his own – but a worrying episode where he blacked out set him back to square one, and he regained all the lost weight.

 Doctors put the health scare down to stress and poor sleep, so William wanted to change his lifestyle and health for good.